The Command Center Saga: 10 Days of Homelab Chaos, Recovery, and Finally Breathing

 Automation handles the common cases.
 The build swarm self-healed without intervention.
 That freed me to focus on the uncommon case (network ghost).

 Remote access has limits.
 When you need to guide someone through console access over the phone, every extra step is painful.
-Simplify the recovery procedures.
+Simplify recovery procedures.

 Dad will reorganize folders.
 Accept this.
 Implement permissions.